Coach through a crisis with the GROW model

 When I contemplate how coaching can be helpful in times of crisis, I envision a stressful moment between two colleagues.
 Recently, clients from the healthcare industry have been sharing that due to long hours, fatigue and worry, stress levels have risen and commensurately, so have conflicts.

 This is where coaching comes in.
 Regardless of levels within relationships, being an intentional listener and coach can help the other person de-escalate, process and come up with a way forward.
+Executive coaching and performance coaching can be particularly effective in developing self-awareness and problem-solving skills.

 One method is called the GROW model of coaching.
 This is highly effective in situational coaching, as in crisis-elevated moments.
-Adapted from Max Landsberg’s book, “The Tao of Coaching,” the model is simple and easy to follow.
+Adapted from Max Landsberg’s book, “The Tao of Coaching,” the GROW method is simple and easy to follow.
+When someone approaches you with a problem, follow these four steps of the GROW coaching technique:

+The GROW acronym serves as a helpful reminder of these steps in coaching conversations.
 If you are willing to support and offer a listening ear, you can help others let off steam and arrive at a better way to handle the situation, or others like it, going forward.

 Keep in mind, this is also not necessarily a one-time solution.
 Coaching is a process and if you follow it consistently, you will deepen relationships and can be quite effective at helping others, even in times of crisis.
+The GROW feedback model creates a continuous feedback loop that supports ongoing skill development and performance improvement.

 How Wipfli can help